lorddaffy/streamlined_data_ingestion_with_pandas/README.md

 # streamlined_data_ingestion_with_pandas

-***Take a look of my simple work with Data Camp, Ingestion of data from flat files, Excel and Json***
+***Take a look of my simple work with Data Camp, Ingestion of data from flat files, Excel, Json and APIs***

 _________________________________________________________________
 ### Working with Flat Files